 - Sprinkle on brown sugar

-- Place grapefruit on baking sheet
+- Place grapefruit on a baking sheet

 - Place grapefruit under the broiler